quasientio/scriptchat/README.md

 **"ollama executable not found"**: Ensure Ollama is installed and in your PATH.

-**"Configuration file not found"**: Create `~/.lite-chat/config.toml` from the example.
+**"Configuration file not found"**: Create `~/.scriptchat/config.toml` from the example.

-**Connection errors**: Ensure Ollama is running. lite-chat will start its own Ollama server instance with the correct context length.
+**Connection errors**: Ensure Ollama is running.
+ScriptChat will start its own Ollama server instance with the correct context length.

 **Model not found**: Make sure the model is pulled in Ollama (`ollama pull modelname`) and configured in `config.toml`.